mmu-webdesign/l4-WPD-web-term-2/rwd-week-1.md

 Your 6 images need to be optimised for the web.
 At this stage you may be unsure of the final size required for your images.
 To get things started follow these instructions.
 You can repeat to the size you need later if needed.

 * Make copies of your six images
-* Put the six originals in a safe location.
+* Put the six originals in a safe location
-* Make all image 800px wide
+* Make all six copies 800px wide
 * Run each image through the *Save for the web* process in PhotoShop

 **Remember**, *you are looking for a balance between quality and file size.
 Save as, when you have reached that balance*.

+For further optimisation you can also [run files through Tiny jpg online](https://tinyjpg.com/).

 We'd expect these images to be below 40kb if possible but don't wreck them.
 Talk to tutors if your images need to be more.